-Directing highlights include Then Act Like It by Savannah Lyons Anthony (Brown University), Mr. Burns, A Post Electric Play by Anne Washburn (CMU), Lear by Young Jean Lee (CMU) and Animals Out of Paper by Rajiv Joseph (Jobsite Theater).
+Directing highlights include the world premiere of Radio Man by Sarah Groustra (The Paradise Factory/Underbelly Theatre), Then Act Like It by Savannah Lyons Anthony (Writing is Live Fest/Brown University), Mr. Burns, A Post Electric Play by Anne Washburn (CMU), Lear by Young Jean Lee (CMU) and Animals Out of Paper by Rajiv Joseph (Jobsite Theater).
 Most recently, Tatiana was Asolo Rep’s 2025 Directing Fellow where they assisted Peter Amster on the regional premiere of Goodnight, Oscar by Doug Wright.

-Tatiana is currently a John Wells Directing Fellow pursuing her MFA in directing at Carnegie Mellon University.
+Tatiana received their MFA in directing in 2025 as a John Wells Directing Fellow at Carnegie Mellon University.

 I am passionate about innovating theatrical forms, pushing our field toward a more expansive imagination of how, where, and, most importantly, for whom, theater is created.